eroubenoff/BICS_employment_replication_code/readme.md

 the directory folder `data/`.
 3) Run all chunks in `SEIR_figures.Rmd`.
 It is not recommended that you 'knit' this file, rather just run all chunks in the file.
 > NB: This file can take a while to run (about 2 hours on a 2020 MacBook Air M1).
 We include a flag `run_sim` on line 28.
 When set to true (default), the script will cache the simulations in `sims_data/`.
 When set to false, the script will read the cached simulations without re-running them.
-Thus, we recommend running once with `run_sim<-TRUE`, and if additional runs are required, using `run_sim<-FALSE`.
+Thus, we recommend running once with `run_sim<-TRUE`, and if additional analysis is required that can make use of cached sims, one can set `run_sim<-FALSE`.